bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/series/index.md

 ---

 ### Datetime methods
-!!! warning
+!!! note
 	Locale format must be strict: The locale parameter in `month_name` and `day_name` must follow the exact system locale naming convention (e.g., "pt_BR.UTF-8" or "en_US.utf-8").
 Variants like "pt_BR.utf8" may not be recognized and trigger an error.

 - [`bodo.pandas.BodoSeries.dt.normalize`][bodoseriesdtnormalize]
 - [`bodo.pandas.BodoSeries.dt.floor`][bodoseriesdtfloor]